Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Luminosity Distance Measurement

 We begin by fitting the observed photometry (including upper-limits; Table \ref{tab:phot}) with a phase-extended version of the BayeSN SN\,Ia SED model \citep{mandel_hierarchical_2022,grayling_scalable_2024}, which covers the full plausible rest-frame phase range of \highzIa, to fit the measured photometry.
 The version of BayeSN we use is a variant of the one presented by \citet{ward_relative_2023} and uses the training set detailed therein.
 The model is trained to cover rest-frame phases as late as $50$ days after peak-brightness with linear extrapolation in the space of the logarithm of the SED beyond that.
 This is the same model used by \citet{pierel_jwst_2024} to successfully fit a (strongly lensed) SN\,Ia at $z=1.78$, and is the only current light curve model with the phase and wavelength range needed to fit these data.

 In addition to the base template, BayeSN includes a rest-frame host-galaxy dust component (parameterized by the $V$-band extinction $A_V$ and ratio of total to selective extinction $R_V$) and a light curve shape parameter $\theta$ (This has a strong negative correlation with the SALT2 light curve model stretch parameter, $x_1$, meaning positive $\theta$ implies a faster decline rate; see e.g., Figure 4 of \citealp{mandel_hierarchical_2022}).
 We add a $0.01$\,mag Galactic extinction correction to the model based on the dust maps of \citet{schlafly_measuring_2011} and using the extinction curve from \citet{fitzpatrick_correcting_1999}.
 The BayeSN ``$\epsilon$-surface'' captures all additional model/intrinsic scatter and intrinsic color variation.
-Finally, unlike other SN\,Ia light curve models such as SALT \citep{guy_salt2:_2007,kenworthy_salt3_2021,pierel_salt3nir_2022} that use fitted light curve parameters to infer an empirical luminosity distance \citep[i.e.,][]{tripp_two-parameter_1998}, BayeSN directly infers the luminosity distances as part of the Bayesian inference process.
+Finally, BayeSN directly infers the luminosity distances as part of the Bayesian inference process.
 The best-fit model is shown with the observed photometry in Figure \ref{fig:lc_fit}, and the retrieved BayeSN parameters from the fit are shown in Table \ref{tab:fit}, with the posterior distributions shown in Figure \ref{fig:fit_post}.
 Note that the fit for $A_V$, the extrinsic dust, approaches the physical lower bound of $0$.
 This suggests little to no dust extinction for \highzIa (in agreement with the host SED fitting in Table \ref{tab:host}), but as this is not a reliable constraint on $A_V$ we report the $1\sigma$ upper-limit ($0.04$).
-The value of $\theta$ corresponds to a $\Delta m_{15}(B)$ of $\sim1.25$, which is well-within the normal low-$z$ SN\,Ia population.
+The value of $\theta$ corresponds to a $\Delta m_{15}(B)$ of $\sim1.25\pm0.09$, which is well-within the normal low-$z$ SN\,Ia population (Figure \ref{fig:color_dist}.
 The rest-frame $B-V$ color at peak brightness for \highzIa is $-0.3\pm0.1$mag, which is on the blue edge of the normal low-$z$ SN population (see Figure \ref{fig:color_dist}), but is just within traditional low-$z$ color cosmology cuts \citep[$-0.4\lesssim B-V\lesssim0.4$, or using the SALT ``$c$'' parameter $-0.3<c<0.3$;][]{brout_pantheon_2022}.